saltduck/multifetch/README.md

 - Updated all examples and documentation to reflect the new API

 ### v0.4.0
-- Added `xpath` operation type for web scraping using XPath selectors
 - Added support for extracting text content and attributes from web pages
 - Added cheerio dependency for HTML parsing